The Shard: Construction

 The Shard's concrete core topped out at the 72nd floor in early 2011, standing at 244 m.
 The early part of January 2011 saw the installation of hydraulic screens, which were used to form the concrete floors of the hotel and apartment section of the tower, and rose with the floors up to the 69th floor.
 On 25 January 2011, the concrete pumps began pouring the first concrete floor at the 41st floor.
 By the end of February 2011, concrete flooring had risen to the 46th floor, with a new floor being poured on average every week.
 The cladding of the structure also progressed, mainly on the tower's "backpack".
 During this phase of construction, a fox was discovered living at the top of the unfinished skyscraper.
 The fox, named Romeo by staff, is thought to have entered the building through the central stairwell.
 It survived by eating scraps of food left by builders working on the incomplete structure.
 The fox was captured and taken to Riverside Animal Centre in Wallington.

 August 2011 saw steady progress in construction, with cladding enveloping more than half the building's exterior.
 Pouring of the concrete floors reached the 67th floor, and progression on the tower's cladding reached the 58th floor.
 By mid-August, the core box had been removed.
 By 19 September 2011, the tower's steel was approaching the height of the completed core, reaching almost 244 m.
 On 24 September, a final crane – at the time, the tallest ever built in Britain – was erected to install the skyscraper's upper spire.
-The spire was pre-fabricated and pre-assembled based upon 3D models, and underwent a "test run" in Yorkshire before being lifted onto the building itself.
-By late December 2011, the Shard had become the tallest building in the European Union, superseding the Commerzbank Tower in Frankfurt, Germany.
+Mace and structural steel contractors Severfield test assembled the Shard's spire on Dalton Airfield in North Yorkshire before breaking it down again for transport to London.
+By late December 2011, The Shard had become the tallest building in the European Union, superseding the Commerzbank Tower in Frankfurt, Germany.

 The Shard's steel structure was topped out on 30 March 2012, when its 66 m, 500-tonne spire was winched into place.
 The steel structure thus reached a height of 308.7 m.
 The final 516 panes of glass were added shortly after, topping the tower out at its full height of 309.6 m.

-The Shard was inaugurated on 5 July 2012 by the Prime Minister of Qatar, Hamad bin Jassim bin Jaber Al Thani, in a ceremony attended by Prince Andrew, Duke of York.
+The Shard was inaugurated on 5 July 2012 by the Prime Minister of Qatar, Hamad bin Jassim bin Jaber Al Thani, in a ceremony attended by the then Prince Andrew, Duke of York in time for the 2012 Summer Olympics.
 Practical completion of the building was achieved in November 2012.